 Sea

-There are ferries that transfer passengers between islands, though the Schedule can be somewhat unhelpful at times.
-These ferries are speed boats and well known for claiming the souls of persons vulnerable to seasickness in the colder months.
+There are ferries that transfer passengers between islands, though the schedule can be somewhat unhelpful at times.
+These ferries are speed boats and are well known for claiming the souls of persons vulnerable to seasickness in the colder months.
 Please remember your seasickness tablets!

-The ferries from Santa Cruz to San Cristobal and Isabela leave at the same time – 7am and 2pm everyday and return from Isabella to Santa Cruz is at 6am and 3pm everyday.
+The ferries from Santa Cruz to San Cristobal and Isabela leave at the same time – 7am and 3pm every day and return from Isabella to Santa Cruz at 6am and 3pm every day.

-The ferry from San Cristobel to Santa Cruz is 7am and 3pm everyday.
+The ferry from San Cristobal to Santa Cruz is 7am and 3pm every day.

 Air

 There is a small passenger plane that flies between Baltra and Isabela and San Cristobal.
-Approx $170 each way (at the time of writing).
-The extra cost might be worth it in the colder season when the ocean is rough if you are prone to sea sickness.
+It is approximately $170 each way (at the time of writing).
+The extra cost might be worth it in the colder season when the ocean is rough if you are prone to seasickness.

 The following taxes and fees are charged during your entry and stay in Galapagos.

-$100 (cash only) National Park entrance paid at the airport upon arrival to Galapagos.
-There are rumours that this may increase to $200, but nothing has been confirmed.
+$200 (cash only) National Park entrance paid at the airport upon arrival to Galapagos.

-12% sales tax charged on nearly all food and goods purchased.
+15% sales tax is charged on nearly all food and goods purchased.